Fantom-Factory/heroku-buildpack-fantom/README.md

 4. Git push your code

-## 1. Create a Heroku fantom application
+## 1. Convert your Heroku application to fantom

 To run a fantom application on Heroku you must first configure your heroku app to use this `buildpack`.